Back to School Tips

-Here are some tips to help you avoid the stress and meltdowns that might come with transitioning back to school after the holidays.
+Here are some tips to help you avoid the stress and meltdowns that might come with transitioning back to school after summer break.

 Use a visual countdown: